legend80s/nodemon-no-restart/README.md

 # nodemon-no-restart
-Minimal codebase for testing a http application not restarting with nodemon@x.x.x and alinode@4.1.0.
+Minimal codebase for testing an http application not restarting with nodemon@x.x.x and alinode@4.1.0.
 I install the latest nodemon 1.17.4, but the version doesn't make any difference.
 But it works when replaced with node@10.1.0.
 To make it happen, you can replace `"install-alinode": "4.1.0"` with `"install-node": "10.1.0"` in package.json.

 ## Reproduce